AyushKumar123456789/DSA/AboutMe.md

 # About Me

 I am a student at the Indian Institute of Technology (Indian School of Mines), Dhanbad, studying Computer Science.
-I am passionate about software development and am always looking for ways to improve my skills.
-I am currently working on a project that involves creating a library of data structures and algorithms in C++.

-I am also interested in machine learning and artificial intelligence and am looking to learn more about these fields in the future.
-I am always open to new opportunities and am excited to see where my career takes me.
+I am passionate about technology and enjoy learning new things.I am also interested in machine learning and artificial intelligence.
+I believe that technology has the power to change the world and am excited to be a part of that change.

+_My believe :_

+> \_"Everything around you that you call life was made up by people that were no smarter than you.
+And you can change it, you can influence it… Once you learn that, you’ll never be the same again."\_ - Steve Jobs

 In my free time, I enjoy playing video games, reading, and spending time with friends.
 I am always looking for new ways to challenge myself and grow as a person.